antarctica/ops-data-store/README.md

 * Cambridge (*Production*) - managed by BAS IT as general infrastructure
 * Rothera (*Production*) - managed by BAS IT in the on-station infrastructure

-The infrastructure needed for each instance can summarised by this diagram:
+The infrastructure needed for each instance can be summarised by this diagram:

 ![infrastructure](docs/img/infrastructure.png)